uddipbisht/Classification_of_Fire_Types_in_India_Using_MODIS_Satellite_Data_week1/README.md

 Load the dataset

-Perform EDA (exploratory data analysis)
+-Perform EDA (exploratory data analysis)

-Train a classifier (if applicable)
+-Train a classifier (if applicable)

-Visualize trends and fire types
+-Visualize trends and fire types

 ## 📈 Sample Output
-Charts showing monthly and yearly fire frequency.
+-Charts showing monthly and yearly fire frequency.

-Maps of fire locations (if plotted).
+-Maps of fire locations (if plotted).

-Classification of fire types based on rules or ML models.
+-Classification of fire types based on rules or ML models.

 ## ✅ Future Improvements
-Add machine learning models for more accurate classification.
+-Add machine learning models for more accurate classification.

-Integrate GIS mapping.
+-Integrate GIS mapping.

-Automate the report generation.
+-Automate the report generation.

 ## 🤝 Contributing
 Pull requests and suggestions are welcome.
 Please ensure code quality and include relevant comments.